Vizient has ranked Rush University Medical Center #1 for quality among the nation’s most prestigious academic medical centers. Learn more.

 "You get a cold or the flu because you get a virus," says Segreti.
 "In the winter, we spend more time indoors near other people — and their viruses."

-To help you stay healthier this winter, here are the facts about some other common cold-weather beliefs:
+To help you stay healthier this winter, here are the facts about 5 other common cold-weather beliefs:

 "This is actually true," says Gary Schaer, MD, a cardiologist at Rush.